 Pte.
 William Edward Mount (1899 – 1918)

-In 1917, shortly after his eighteenth birthday and whilst working as a gardener, William enlisted in the Army at Guildford and joined the 9th Battalion, Northamptonshire Regiment – a territorial unit that had been formed at Cley in Norfolk earlier that year.
-William would have been eligible for overseas service when he reached 19 and would likely have been sent to France in time for the advance into Flanders, however he had been suffering from what appears to be acute rheumatic fever and died in Cambridge General Hospital on 28 January 1918.
+In 1917, shortly after his eighteenth birthday and while working as a gardener, William enlisted in the Army at Guildford and joined the 9th Battalion, Northamptonshire Regiment – a Territorial unit formed at Cley in Norfolk earlier that year.
+William would have been eligible for overseas service when he reached 19 and could have been sent to France in time for the advance into Flanders; however he had been suffering from what appears to be acute rheumatic fever and died in Cambridge General Hospital on 28 January 1918.